Afif13/CSS-Tip/content/center-uppercase/index.md

 </p>

-Another interesting one in case you have a lowercase text without ascenders or descenders.
+Another interesting one in case you have a lowercase text (without ascender or descender).

 ```css
 .text {